parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

         cloudsuite/spark:3.3.2 master
 ```

 By default, the container uses the hostname as the listening IP for the connections to the worker nodes.
-Make sure all worker machines can access the master machine using the master host name if the listening IP is kept by default.
+Therefore, make sure all worker machines can access the master machine using the master hostname if the listening IP is kept by default.
-You can also override the listening address by overriding the environment variable `SPARK_MASTER_IP` by starting container with `-e SPARK_MASTER_IP=X.X.X.X`.
+You can also override the listening address by overriding the environment variable `SPARK_MASTER_IP` using the container option `-e SPARK_MASTER_IP=X.X.X.X`.

 The workers get access to the datasets with `--volumes-from twitter-data`.